LiuJieKun-ML/LiuJieKun-DL.github.io/_posts/2020-11-19-The Kaggle competition Titanic(Decision Tree & Random Forest).md

     - 往事如烟
 ---

-（By analyzing the information, the toughest task is to clean and find out the useful data.
+By analyzing the information, the toughest task is to clean and find out the useful data.
 Then let's Begin!!!
 I ran this code in Jupyter Notebook, Colab is also a good choice!

 import pandas as pd

+# 1.
-# 1. Obtain Data
+# Obtain Data
 path = "http://biostat.mc.vanderbilt.edu/wiki/pub/Main/DataSets/titanic.txt"
 titanic = pd.read_csv(path)